The next section of the Action Financial Group Orientation Series will deal with Investment Account Types.

 An account is not an investment; it is a container that holds one or more investments.
 Different containers have different features such as size, shape or colour, one hole in the bottom or none, a lid or no lid; different accounts have different features too, such as tax treatment, size limitations, or rules about contributions and withdrawals.
 Not all accounts are suitable at different life stages or circumstances and it’s always best to seek advice.

-There are still more Investment Account Types to review, please keep an eye out for more information to come.
 We hope you will find this information valuable and will increase your financial confidence.
 You can always find these articles on our website www.actionfinancialgroup.com.

 Karin Rimnyak, Certified Financial Planner®

 Senior Investment Advisor

 This information has been prepared by Karin Rimnyak who is an Senior Investment Advisor for iA Private Wealth.
 Opinions expressed in this email are those of the Investment Advisor only and do not necessarily reflect those of iA Private Wealth. iA private Wealth Inc. is a member of the Canadian Investor Protection Fund and the Investment Industry Regulatory Organization of Canada. iA Private Wealth is a trademark and business name under which iA Private Wealth Inc. operates.